-Students at the Open University who are studying in Scotland, Wales or Northern Ireland should be excluded from Tables 6a, 6b and 6c, as funding responsibility for them rests with the devolved administrations.
-They should, however, still be included as appropriate in other HESES tables.
+Home and EU students at the Open University who are studying in Scotland, Wales or Northern Ireland should be excluded from Tables 6a, 6b and 6c, as funding responsibility for them rests with the devolved administrations.
+They should, however, still be included as appropriate (and as non-fundable) in other HESES tables.